NNmaki/NNmaki/README.md

 I am currently working on a website to showcase my portfolio, but in the meantime, I am sharing my projects here on GitHub.

+# Who's Niko?

+-Living in Finland, near Helsinki
+-Spends a lot of time with keyboard
+-Seeking for job
+-Spends freetime with retrogaming, fishing and outdoor activites -Contact can be made for nikon.niittymaki[a]gmail.com

 <!--
 **NNmaki/NNmaki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.